Is Quikrete as Strong as Concrete? (Is There A Difference?)

 The burning of the raw materials causes them to change form, and the chemical components in the stone react when mixed with water, causing it to harden and strengthen in a process called hydration.

-The aggregates used include natural sand, crushed stone, and gravel, and, together, these make up nearly three-quarters of the concrete’s total volume (source).
+The aggregates used include natural sand, crushed stone, and gravel, and together, these makeup nearly three-quarters of the concrete’s total volume (source).

 Quikrete is similar to regular concrete, with one key difference — it hardens much, much faster.
 Quick-setting concrete is specially formulated to trigger rapid hydration.
-Like classic concrete, its main ingredient is also Portland cement, and, like concrete, it also contains lime and silica (found in sand).
+Like classic concrete, its main ingredient is Portland cement, and, like concrete, it also contains lime and silica (found in sand).

 How Is Concrete Strength Measured?